izikeros/blog/content/posts/notes/variables_in_css.md

 ---
-Title: Using CSS Variables for Dynamic and Reusable Styling
-Slug: css-variables-dynamic-reusable-styling
+Category: note
 Date: 2025-10-14
 Modified: 2025-10-14
+Slug: css-variables-dynamic-reusable-styling
 Status: published
+Summary: Learn how to use CSS variables for dynamic and reusable styling, enabling features like interactive UIs, easy theming, and design consistency across components.
+Discover practical usage examples and best practices while understanding limitations and browser support issues.
+ai_summary: true
+Title: Using CSS Variables for Dynamic and Reusable Styling
 tags:
   - css
   - web-development
   - front-end
-Category: note
 ---
 ## The Core Idea

 CSS variables (custom properties) let you store reusable values directly in CSS and update them at runtime.